-If you are on a diet: mustard, tomatoes and herbs only, no cheese.
+When on a diet: mustard, tomatoes and herbs only, no cheese.
 It is actually quite delicious that way.

-If you want to add your favorite cheese: any cheese works, but cheeses that are commonly used are swiss cheese, Comté, parmesan, mozarella, and fresh goat cheese.
+Adding your favorite cheese: any cheese works, but cheeses that are commonly used are swiss cheese, Comté, parmesan, mozarella, and fresh goat cheese.

 If you do not like Dijon Mustard: you can use whole grain mustard, or use Tapenade (puréed olives) as a substitute for mustard.

-If you want to add more ingredients: some of the common ingredients that can be added are tuna fish and olives.
+Adding ingredients: some of the common ingredients that can be added are tuna fish and olives.